Beans Carrot poriyal with chana dal | Carrot Beans Poriyal recipe

 You can make poriyal with one vegetable instead of a combination.
 But there are days when vegetables are in little quantity.
 I call it a fridge cleaning day.
 At that point, the combination works the best.
 This is how I came up with this combo.

 Within minutes you have a dish that is packed with nutrition and flavors.
 Also, another health benefit is that it’s not harsh on the stomach.

 Every dish has different ways of cooking and so does poriyal.
 Some prefer to stir fry the vegetables in the tempering and others prefer to pre-cook/boil the vegetables and toss in the tempering ingredients.

 Stir fir process changes the color of vegetables.
 My preference for poriyal is pre-cooking vegetables.
 The only reason is, to retain the right color of vegetables.

 Do not miss reading Pro tips as the section has a tip about retaining the color of vegetables.
-The dish is a visual treat to eyes with orange, green, yellow, and white colors.
+The dish is a visual treat to the eyes with orange, green, yellow, and white colors.
 Full of different flavors and textures, it’s a magical dish that one cannot resist.